Victor-chiemerie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that prints out the last 10 lines of a file
 A script that prints out the first 10 lines of a file A script that creates a file and echos a text to it
+A script that prints the list of a directory into a file, if the file does not exist it will be created